Unlikely Summer Hit 'Baseball's Last Hero' Spreads Message of Sacrificial Love

 theater for recent screening

-Available on Amazon for rent for just $1.99, lovers of the film organize grass-roots viewing parties in homes (called "micro-cinema screenings"), community centers, art house cinemas, parks, festivals, picnics, and schools.
+Lovers of the film organized grass-roots viewing parties in homes (called "micro-cinema screenings"), community centers, art house cinemas, parks, festivals, picnics, and schools.
 The film's writer-director, Richard Rossi, refers to Clemente as a "mini-Jesus" who exemplified the scripture "Greater love has no man than this, to lay down his life for his friends."

 "The film was under the radar initially because it wasn't distributed in a conventional way like a studio film," a source in marketing said.
 "A studio has a team of marketers and a budget to buy ads.
 The Clemente film has no publicist.
 The coverage in the last few weeks across major media has continued to escalate until we had to acknowledge the reach of the film.
 It's truly a case of David challenging Goliath."